alisapodolska/ZNEUS1/README.md

 We spent time cleaning up and organizing everything so the notebook looks like a proper final project, not just rough experiments.
 Here’s what we did:

-- [x] Split the notebook into logical sections (data prep, model, training, evaluation)
+- ✅ Split the notebook into logical sections (data prep, model, training, evaluation)
-- [x] Added Markdown explanations to each block
+- ✅ Added Markdown explanations to each block
-- [x] Made the code reusable — works both locally and with W&B
+- ✅ Made the code reusable — works both locally and with W&B
-- [x] Added multiclass version of training, evaluation, and confusion matrix
+- ✅ Added multiclass version of training, evaluation, and confusion matrix
-- [x] Saved final model (`.h5`) and config (`.json`)
+- ✅ Saved final model (`.h5`) and config (`.json`)
-- [x] Everything is ready for presentation
+- ✅ Everything is ready for presentation

 ##  Week 3 Summary